bmpenuelas/gfcc/README.md

 `-k` `--backup` Save current CS in a backup file before applying the new CS.

+`-p` `--previous` Set the current CS to the previous to LAST version of the provided CS.

 `[cs-file]` Name or path of the configspec to apply.

 <br>